UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Plotting S(q,w)
 ^^^^^^^^^^^^^^^

-Use the UppASD graphical interface (ASDGUI) or the script enclosed in this course (plotsqw_course).
+Use the UppASD graphical interface (ASD_GUI) or the script enclosed in this course (plotsqw_course).
 Use option 1 for S(q,w), option 4 for S(q,w) with NC_AMS.
 File to print out “ncams.kagome_T.out” and “sqw.kagome_T.out”.

 ::